isomerpages/ogp-isomer/_getting-started/FAQs/General.md

 **As such, we don’t believe that carousels are the best way to show content to site visitors.** We suggest using an infopic section to display information instead.

 #### Can I change the font of my website?
-Isomer's template follows a older version of the SGDS which uses lato.
+Isomer's template follows a older version of the SGDS which uses Lato.
 You currently cannot customise your font.

 #### What are my options if I am unable to use Isomer?